 If you give a gift to a charity through your business, you can create a tax write off.
 The IRS allows you to deduct the costs of supplies, money, property, or other assets that you donate to charity.
 However, you don’t get a tax deduction for the time you donate to charity.
 No matter how valuable your time is to billable clients, you can’t deduct hourly earnings from the time you spend doing charitable work.

-Similarly, you can deduct dog food and care expenses if you use guard dogs to protect your business and its property.
-When I owned a landscaping business, people would come into the nursery at night and steal things, so I put my English Mastiff to work in the nursery as a guard dog.
+Similarly, you can deduct dog food and health expenses if you use guard dogs to protect your business and its property.
+When I owned a landscaping business, people would come into the nursery at night to steal from us, so I put my English Mastiff to work in the nursery as a guard dog.
 Thus, I was able to deduct costs for his food and care.
 Now that I work in an office building, I obviously can’t claim a guard dog as an ordinary and necessary expense.
-That would be ludicrous.
-But if I owned a business where my products, merchandise, or equipment sat unprotected outside, you better believe I’d put a guard dog to work!
+But if I owned a business where my products, merchandise, or equipment sat unprotected outside, you better believe I could put a guard dog to work!